 The difference between event and transaction has been given below:

-Events are all incidents or occurrences that concern the business or have an impact on the business of the entity.
+- Events are all incidents or occurrences that relate to the business or have an impact on the business of the entity.

-Events other than transactions are not immediately measurable in monetary terms.
+- Events other than transactions are not immediately measurable in monetary value.

 4. Impact on a business